rightedges/the-ml-vision-book/chapters/1-introduction.md

 ---
-layout: page
+layout: default
-title: "The First Pixel"
+title: "1.
+The First Pixel"
+nav_order: 2
 ---

 # Chapter 1: The First Pixel: How Machines Begin to See